nextflow-io/training/docs/hello_nextflow/03_hello_gatk.md

 ### Takeaway

-You know how to make a multi-step variant calling workflow handle a file containing input samples.
+You know how to make a multi-step workflow handle a file containing input samples.

 ### What's next?

 Celebrate your success and take an extra long break!

-In the next training module, you'll learn how to _DO MORE THINGS_.
+In the next training module, you'll learn how to use channel operators to develop pipelines with more interesting plumbing.

 **Good luck!**